 To keep them from having that frozen taste, use these tips, and no one will be the wiser!

 First and foremost, fries taste best cooked at high heat.
 Maybe you’re not deep-frying them, and that’s ok.
 It’s healthier to bake them and less messy too.
 However, your oven should be preheated to the temperature listed on the baking instructions for your frozen fries.
 Having it at the right temperature will ensure your fries come out with a crispy exterior and a nice fluffy texture inside.

 While your oven preheats, keep your fries where you found them…in the freezer.
-It may seem counterproductive, but pouring them onto your lined baking sheet after the oven lets you know that the preheating is complete is the best way to go.
+It may seem counterproductive, but pouring them onto your lined baking sheet after the oven preheats is the best way to go.
 In doing so, you’ll get a better texture and flavor.

 One of the best ways to make frozen fries taste better is to think of how to bring out the natural flavor of potatoes.
 Acidic ingredients do this so beautifully, so think of squeezing on a little lemon or fresh citrus.
 You can also drizzle them with vinegar, hot sauce, or pickles right after taking them out of the oven.
 Just a little will do the trick.
 Don’t add too much, or you’ll wind up with mushy fries.

 Baking your fries on a baking sheet will work out fine.
 But if you want them nice and crispy without frying them, you can put them on an open rack to expose them to more airflow.
 Ideally, you will line the bottom of your oven first to keep from making a mess.